dahliaspinoff/sichelia/survey_material/survey_results_aggregated_en.md

-# Survey results (aggregated)
+# Survey results (aggregated) translated from Italian.
-A total of 100 users answered the questionnaire.
+A total of 100 users participated in the survey.
+Responses to open-ended questions have been aggregated for clarity.

 ## Section 1 – Demographics